-- 1. The opening and acceptance of tenders or quotations and the placing of orders for goods, materials, works or services in accordance with the Contract Procedure Rules. - 2.
-The award of contracts in accordance with the following table:
+1. The opening and acceptance of tenders or quotations and the placing of orders for goods, materials, works or services in accordance with the Contract Procedure Rules.

 Contract value Decision maker Up to £49,999.99 Corporate Director or any officer authorised in writing by the Corporate Director (Chief Officer) £50,000 to £99,999.99 Corporate Director £100,000 to 4,999,999.99 Following consultation with Cabinet Member with portfolio responsibility for the contract area, Corporate Director £5,000,000 to £9,999,999.99 Corporate Director or above and Cabinet Member with portfolio responsibility for the contract area.